nyacly/open-runyoro-ai/README.md

 **4. Documentation & Community:**
     *   Improve this README, write tutorials, help answer questions.

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.
+Please read the guidelines in this README and open an issue if you have questions.

 ## 📂 Repository Structure